CompBio-BO/Bivalvia_TEs/README.md

 8. Merging all libraries and reduce redundancy (CD-HIT; 80-80 rule)

 ## Consensus sequences construction workflow (SINEs):
 For SINEs elements we selected 12 species for in-depth SINEs annotation using SINE_Scan.
-SINEs candidates resulting from RepeatModeler and SINE_Scan were subjected to a "Blast-Extend-Extract" process to identify boundaries of the elements and confirm the presence of a 3' tRNA-related head, a conserved domain and a 5' tail.
+SINEs candidates resulting from RepeatModeler and SINE_Scan were merged and subjected to a "Blast-Extend-Extract" process to identify boundaries of the elements and confirm the presence of a 3' tRNA-related head, a conserved domain and a 5' tail.

 ### Accession numbers/sources of genome assemblies: